confluentinc/ksql/docs/developer-guide/ksql-testing-tool.rst

     INSERT INTO orders VALUES(10.0);
     INSERT INTO orders VALUES(15.0);
     INSERT INTO orders VALUES(20.0);
-    CREATE STREAM S1 AS SELECT ORDERUNITS, CASE WHEN orderunits < 2.0 THEN 'small' WHEN orderunits < 4.0 THEN 'medium' ELSE 'large' END AS case_resault FROM orders;
+    CREATE STREAM S1 AS SELECT ORDERUNITS, CASE WHEN orderunits < 2.0 THEN 'small' WHEN orderunits < 4.0 THEN 'medium' ELSE 'large' END AS case_resault FROM orders EMIT CHANGES;
     INSERT INTO orders VALUES(25.0);
     INSERT INTO orders VALUES(30.0);